 - Monthly hive health inspections conducted by you

-By empowering beekeepers with data on their colony health, beekeepers have been able to make data-driven management decisions.
-In recent years, Sentinel Participants had lower Varroa loads each month than the APHIS National Honey Bee Disease Survey (NHBS) average!
+By empowering beekeepers with data on their colony health, beekeepers can make data-driven management decisions.
+In recent years, Sentinel participants had lower Varroa loads each month than the APHIS National Honey Bee Disease Survey (NHBS) average!

 Your Sentinel Data Contributes to Exciting Research!

 - Investigation of inter-apiary Varroa transmission

 - Correlation of internal physical symptoms to mortality using historical Sentinel samples

 - Collaboration with NASA-DEVELOP to investigate landscape effects on Sentinel colony health using NASA-Earth satellite imagery

 Participants in the Sentinel Apiary Program are subject to BIP’s Data Policies.